 - Not properly polishing the final product (causing the cookware to have a stickier and harder-to-clean surface that's probably going to wear faster)

 - Poor (or no) quality control, resulting in cookware with some or all of the above flaws

 - Bottom (or "disc") cladding only: some cookware only has the heat-spreading aluminum on the bottom, while the sides are stainless.
 It's cheaper to make, and in some cases it's fine cookware.
 But if a price seems extraordinarily low and you can't figure out why, it may because it's bottom-clad only (like this set from Duxtop).

 You can tell bottom clad cookware by the telltale "seam" between the bonded disc and the rest of the pan:

 When you buy an unknown or unproven brand of clad stainless, you are risking all of these problems.
 You may get lucky, and get a decent product--or you may not.
 Which is why you should stick to tried-and-true brands--especially if the cookware is made overseas.

-Having said all of that, All-Clad is also more expensive because of its aggressive marketing and American labor costs.
-Even so, All-Clad remains one of the top quality clad cookware brands on the market.
+Having said all of that, All-Clad is also more expensive because of its aggressive marketing and its American labor costs.
+Even so, All-Clad remains one of the top quality clad cookware brands on the market today.

 No Chinese-made clad cookware will offer the same heating properties or high quality of All-Clad (although a few brands come close).

-How to Buy Cookware: The 6 Attributes of Great Cookware
+How to Buy Cookware: The 6 Attributes of Cookware

 To understand why clad cookware is the optimal choice for most cooking tasks, it's helpful to understand the attributes that make cookware great at what it does.
 Here at The Rational Kitchen, we break this down into 6 categories: Heating properties, durability, stability, ease of care, design (i.e., usability and aesthetics), and value (i.e., cost).